JustAGhosT/home-lab-setup/modules/HomeLab.Core/README.md

 ### Configuration Functions

 - `Get-Configuration`: Retrieves the current configuration object
-- `Load-Configuration`: Loads configuration from the config file
+- `Import-Configuration`: Loads configuration from the config file
 - `Save-Configuration`: Saves current configuration to the config file
 - `Reset-Configuration`: Resets configuration to default values
 - `Update-ConfigurationParameter`: Updates a specific configuration parameter